gavyeah8616/gavyeah8616/README.md

 - 👀 I’m interested in computer history
 - 🌱 I’m currently learning how to make a operating system
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me idk
+- 📫 How to reach me: don't really know
-- 😄 Pronouns: Gav Yeah
+- 😄 Pronouns: not gonna say
-- ⚡ Fun fact: idk
+- ⚡ Fun fact: I hate 2FA

 <!---
 gavyeah8616/gavyeah8616 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.